esheldon/xshear/README.md

 Format of Lens Catalogs
 -----------------------

-The format is white-space delimited ascii with no newline at the end.
+The format is white-space delimited ascii.
 The columns are

 ```
 index ra dec z maskflags